feifeiobama/Awesome-Continual-Learning/README.md

 * (ICCV 23) Towards Realistic Evaluation of Industrial Continual Learning Scenarios with an Emphasis on Energy Consumption and Computational Footprint
 * (NeurIPS 23) Temporal Continual Learning with Prior Compensation for Human Motion Prediction
 * (NeurIPS 23) CL-NeRF: Continual Learning of Neural Radiance Fields for Evolving Scene Representation
+* (ICLR 24) Online Continual Learning for Interactive Instruction Following Agents
+* (ICLR 24) Two-stage LLM Fine-tuning with Less Specialization and More Generalization
+* (ICLR 24) CPPO: Continual Learning for Reinforcement Learning With Human Feedback